-His money was gone.
+At this point, his money was gone; he couldn’t pay rent.
 He’d sacrificed it to liquor and junk food and Netflix and video games.
 In return, they had soothed and distracted him.
 He had fostered the hope they would one day save him—fill him with purpose and newfound zest—but it never happened.

 He knew this wasn’t where he was supposed to be (or wanted to be, for that matter) but it was slightly better than where he’d been.
-Not by much, but the difference was noticeable.
+Not by much, but he welcomed the difference.

 Drugs weren’t a problem.
-He would dabble occasionally, but he felt much more comfortable with legal substances.
+He would dabble occasionally, but he felt more comfortable with legal substances.
 Alcohol and tobacco, specifically.
-He knew it didn’t make a damn bit of sense, but he wanted to respect the law.
-Even now, when he was lower than he’d ever been, he managed to cling to the Sword of At Least—At Least he didn’t use heroin, At Least he didn’t smoke crack.
+He knew it didn’t matter, but he wanted to try and respect the law.
+Even now, at the lowest moment of his life thus far, he managed to cling to the Sword of At Least—At Least he didn’t use heroin, At Least he didn’t smoke crack.

-Only later, when he was dying from cancer, did he realize that At Least wasn’t a sword; it was a goddamn prison.
+Only later, when he was dying from cancer, did he realize that At Least wasn’t a sword.
+It was a goddamn prison.

 Microsoft Word…he couldn’t see it anywhere on the—

 Ah.
 There it was.
 He double-clicked the icon, opening a blank document.

 For a long moment, all he could do was sit and stare.
 Within this page was untouched promise—the potential for every story ever and never written.
 With the right focus, he could channel transcendence in a twist of its symbols.

 How could he have abandoned this for a four-bedroom house and two point five kids?
 Those were meaningless offshoots—leaves and twigs from an ancient, inexhaustible tree.
 Instead of watering his soul-deep roots, he had chosen to focus on the outward trappings of a hollow life.